Ajwerth/collection-o-dogs/README.md

 I bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run the app simply run 'npm start' fromn the collection-o-dogs directory.
+To run the app simply run `npm start` from the collection-o-dogs directory.

 ## Thought process